eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState is triggered to store the agent, the ServerState shall store the agent in its `CompleteState` within the `agents` field.
+When the ServerState is triggered to store the agent, the ServerState shall create an entry of the agent in the `agents` field part of the `CompleteState`.

 Tags:
 - ServerState